CognitiveVR/xrprivacyframework/readme.md

 - Biometric Data
 - Social Data

-What can the developer do with the data after recorded?
+What can the App Developer do with the data after recorded?

-- The developer is free to use the data as they see fit (for research, training, app optimization, app monetization, etc).
-This should be indicated in their company privacy policy.
+- The App Developer is free to use the data as they see fit (for research, training, app optimization, app monetization, etc).
+These uses should be indicated in their privacy policy.

 As XRPF is a specification beyond the scope of a single piece of software, implementations will change as technology changes.
-This spec will be updated with the following goals:
+This specification will be updated with the following goals:

-- Give users a reasonable understanding about the data they make available
+- Give participants a reasonable understanding about the data they make available
-- Allow developers to gain additional value from the data their users have agreed to provide
+- Allow developers to gain additional value from the data their participants have agreed to provide

 # Why do we need this?